-Our mission is to inspire and enable, through character development, all young people especially those from disadvantaged circumstances to realize their full potential as productive, responsible and caring citizens.
+To inspire and, through character development, enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.

 Boys & Girls Club Code

 I believe in God and the right to worship according to my own faith and religion.
 I believe in America, the American way of life, the Constitution and the Bill of Rights.
 I believe in fair play, honesty and sportsmanship.
 I believe in my Boys & Girls Club, which stands for these things.

 In 1896, five boys gathered at the Immanuel Presbyterian Church for the first meeting of the Wilmington Boys’ Brigade, a new club started by Colonel Walker Taylor.
 A prominent Wilmington businessman and civic leader as well as an officer in the North Carolina Militia, Taylor was eager to serve the troubled youth of Wilmington and to help them discover and develop their talents.
 On February 14, 1896, his vision became a reality.

 Initially, programming for Brigade members consisted of learning marching formations, drills, and participating in track, basketball and baseball events.
 Some also participated in a drama club, debate society and vocational classes.
 Soon, the Brigade became a fixture for community social events and regularly held bazaars, produced plays and sponsored guest speakers.